 She says her husband forced her to co-sign a loan to cover the bank fees, against her will.
 That loan left her saddled with debt after their marriage ended.
 He never paid any of it.

 (By the way, why was she still responsible for the debt after the divorce?
-Couldn’t she – or her attorney – has said that the loan was made on behalf of her husband, and that the husband should be responsible for paying it back?
+Couldn’t she – or her attorney – have said that the loan was made on behalf of her husband, and that the husband should be responsible for paying it back?
 We already have systems in place to help situations like this…do we really need another law on top of it?)

 Anyway, we agree that abusing shared credit cards, or abandoning co-loans with your spouse, is mean and bad.
 But it doesn’t always look the same to different people.